nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 9. User can sort the displayed tasks by name, priority, date.
 10. User can set new filters and labels to categorize different tasks.
 For example, the existing priority level is implemented as a filter.
 11. User can choose from different themes of UI.

+####Weaknesses
+1. List of completed tasks is in the order of completion, rather than in the order of task date or time.